astronomer/airflow-guides/guides/airflow-snowflake.md

 ## Overview

-[Snowflake](https://www.snowflake.com/) is one of the most commonly used data warehouses, and features heavily in data engineering, data science, and data analytics workflows.
-As such, orchestrating Snowflake queries as part of a data pipeline is one of the most common use cases we see for Airflow.
-Using Airflow with Snowflake is straight forward, and there are multiple open source packages, tools, and integrations that can help you take your Snowflake query orchestration to the next level.
+[Snowflake](https://www.snowflake.com/) is one of the most commonly used data warehouses and features heavily in data engineering, data science, and data analytics workflows.
+Orchestrating Snowflake queries as part of a data pipeline is one of the most common use cases we see for Airflow.
+Using Airflow with Snowflake is straightforward, and there are multiple open source packages, tools, and integrations that can help you take your Snowflake query orchestration to the next level.

-In this guide, we'll cover everything you need to know to make the most out of your "Airflow + Snowflake" experience, including:
+In this guide, we cover everything you need to know to make the most out of Airflow and Snowflake, including:

-- Using Snowflake providers, including what modules are out there and how to implement deferrable versions of common operators
+- Using Snowflake providers, including what modules are out there and how to implement deferrable versions of common operators.
-- Leveraging the OpenLineage Airflow integration to get data lineage and enhanced observability from your Snowflake jobs
+- Leveraging the OpenLineage Airflow integration to get data lineage and enhanced observability from your Snowflake jobs.
-- Using the Astro SDK for the next generation of DAG authoring for Snowflake query tasks
+- Using the Astro SDK for the next generation of DAG authoring for Snowflake query tasks.
-- General best practices and considerations when interacting with Snowflake from Airflow
+- General best practices and considerations when interacting with Snowflake from Airflow.

 ## Using Snowflake Providers

-There are multiple open source packages with modules available to implement various Snowflake orchestration use cases in Airflow:
+There are multiple open source packages that you can use to orchestrate Snowflake in Airflow:

 - The [Snowflake provider package](https://registry.astronomer.io/providers/snowflake) contains hooks, operators, and transfer operators for Snowflake maintained by the Airflow community.
 - The [Astronomer Providers](https://github.com/astronomer/astronomer-providers) package contains deferrable operators built and maintained by Astronomer, including a deferrable version of the `SnowflakeOperator`.
 - The [Core SQL provider package](LINK) contains SQL check operators that can be used to perform data quality checks against data in Snowflake.

 To leverage all of the Snowflake modules available in Airflow, we recommend installing all three packages in your Airflow environment.
+If you use the Astro CLI, you can do this by adding the following three lines to your `requirements.txt` file:

 ```bash
 apache-airflow-providers-snowflake